| |

 extends itself to the well-being of others.

-Some of the variations of knighthood, just discussed,
+Some of the variations of knighthood, previously

-knighthood means to our fellowship of Chivalry-Now.
+face is what knighthood means to our fellowship of Chivalry-Now.

 Chivalry-Now honors an updated code of